Muenster Independent School District: Athletics

 The Muenster Hornets fielded their first football team in 1948 and have fielded one every single season since then.
 The Hornets' first big rival were the St. Jo Panthers.
-These two teams battled annually for the Coveted Horseshoe until the trophy was retired in the late 1950s.
-The 1968 and 69 seasons were historic for the Hornets.
-In 1968 they finished undefeated in their district and won the bi-district title over Lake Dallas by a count of 38–6.
+These two teams battled annually for the coveted "Horseshoe" until the trophy was retired in the late 1950s.

+The 1968 and 1969 seasons were historic for the Hornets.
+In 1968 they finished undefeated in their district and won the bi-district title over Lake Dallas by a score of 38–6.
 They repeated as bi-district champs in 1969, this time edging Lake Dallas 29–28.

 It was during this time Muenster began to develop a rivalry with the local Lindsay Knights.
-The annual match up has taken the name of the "Kraut Bowl" due to the communities' strong German heritage.
-1976 remains as one Muenster's best teams.
-They swept district once again, and advanced to the Quarter Finals before falling to De Leon 20–14.
-For the larger part of the late 20th century Muenster remained a formidable opponent, but not an elite team.
-They finally made the transformation in 2010, with the hiring of Brady Carney.
+The annual matchup has taken the name of the "Kraut Bowl" due to the communities' strong German heritage.
+The 1976 football team remains as one Muenster's best squads.
+They swept district once again, and advanced to the Quarter Finals before falling to De Leon, 20–14.

+For the larger part of the late 20th century Muenster remained a formidable opponent, but not an elite football team.
+They finally made the transformation in 2010, with the hiring of Coach Brady Carney.
 Muenster finished undefeated, beat Lindsay twice, and advanced to the Quarter Finals for the first time in 34 years.
 The 2011 team was even better.
-Once again the Hornets ran the table, crushed Lindsay twice, and advanced to the Quarter Finals, where they lost in the waning minutes to Mart 35–29.
-The 2015 team advanced as far as the State semi finals, but were beaten by Bremond the 2014 and 2015 class 2a division 2 Texas State Champions.
-The 2017 Hornets became the first in Texas to win three UIL Class 2A state championships: in baseball, basketball and football.
+Once again the Hornets ran the table, crushed Lindsay twice, and advanced to the Quarter Finals, where they lost in the waning minutes to Mart, 35–29.
+The 2015 team advanced as far as the State semifinals, but were beaten by Bremond, the 2014 and 2015 Class 2A Division 2 State Champions.

+In 2017 Muenster High School became the first school in Texas to win three UIL Class 2A state championships in one calendar year by earning the gold ball in basketball, baseball and football.
+The Hornet football team, led by Coach Brady Carney once again, won the 2024 2A State Championship with a 36-29 victory over the Shiner Comanches on December 18, 2024 at AT&T Stadium in Arlington, home of the Dallas Cowboys.